arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 	Put Abstraction in Code and Details in Data.
 Aggregate all questions into a collection.

+## Retry Add New Requirement
+Now handle History Category is one line change.
+But the board was full, so we need to understand where place this new questions, so talk with business.
+The responses could be many: replace a old one with new, change distribution algorithm, doesn't add History anymore.
+In this case replace "Science" with "History".
+Run tests and let see what happens.
+Golden Master test break, it's ok.
+QuestionDeckTests break, it isn't ok.
+Revert replace.
+Why happens?
+Because QuestionDeck and it's tests works with hardcoded production data.
+We write tests in this style on purpuse because they are Characterization tests.
+But now this tests create friction, they are legacy tests.
+Before fix them, in order to show the differencies of style let's write tests for "CategoryQuestins".

 ## Write CategoryQuestions Tests
 Add class CategoryQuestionsTests
 Add "CheckPositionWithCorrectPlace" test.
 Add a "PlaceOn" method.